Skip to content

 Test Tiers

-E2E (Firecracker) Full VM lifecycle via API e2e KVM, root, Firecracker assets No
+E2E (Firecracker, legacy) Full VM lifecycle via API directly go test -tags=e2e KVM, root, Firecracker assets No

 Running Tests